 Privacy Assessment Overview

-While the privacy assessment may be a unifying concept, in practice no two companies are alike.
+While the EU GDPR may require to conduct privacy assessments, how they are conducted is not consistent because no two companies are alike.
 The frequency, length, and organizational reach can vary greatly.
 Similarly, on-hand resources in both people and tools can impact a company’s ability to conduct an assessment.
 TRUSTe recently sponsored an independent, third-party benchmarking study to gain insight into common assessment practices.

 In a blind survey of over 200 respondents who are actively involved in privacy assessments, key findings include: